zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ## Bulk Insert Options

-### Configuring Options
+### Configuring Options with Entity Framework Extensions

-We already saw in a previous article [Configuring Options](/configure-options) how to pass options to the `BulkInsert` method — but here’s a quick recap:
+We already saw in a previous article [Configuring Options](/configure-options) how to pass options to the `BulkInsert` method in Entity Framework Extensions — but here’s a quick recap:

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore